datacarpentry/rr-organization1/organization-01-instr-notes.md

   * why did you make changes?
   * what did you and your partner agree / disagree on?
   * were there aspects of the best practices that were difficult to apply to your project?
+  * can you imagine this structure evolving over the life of the project? how would you make this structure extensible?